mariuszkopowski/windows-app-for-linux/README.md

 ## Notes

+- **This is an unofficial client** for Windows App and is not affiliated with or endorsed by Microsoft
-- The application requires an active internet connection to access Windows Cloud Devices
+- The application requires an active internet connection to access Azure Virtual Desktops via Windows App web access
-- A Microsoft account is required to use Windows Cloud Devices
+- A Microsoft account is required to use Azure Virtual Desktops
-- Remote desktop sessions open in separate windows for better isolation
+- Remote desktop sessions (Azure Virtual Desktops) open in separate windows for better isolation
 - The app is designed to work on Linux distributions with X11 or Wayland